The 1907 Dreyse Pistol

 Rheinische Metallwaaren- & Maschinenfabrik

-The second variant has slanted triangular-cut serrations at the front of the slide--these are not raised ridges, as on the First Variant, but are actual cuts.
+The contour of the upper receiver housing on the second variant is altered so that it rises to a point at the upper rear where the housing forms the rear sight.
+Most second variant guns have slanted triangular-cut serrations at the front of the slide--these are not raised ridges, as on the First Variant, but are actual cuts.
 This change simplified the machining of the slide.
-The contour of the upper receiver housing on the second variant is altered so that it rises to a point at the upper rear where the housing forms the rear sight.
-The safety lever was redesigned to have an offset for the checkered portion.
-I don’t know exactly when these changes were made, so I would like to hear from owners of first variant guns with high serial numbers or owners of second variant guns with low serial numbers--please include a description and/or photographs of your gun.* (The highest first variant serial number I have recorded is 211159, while the lowest second variant serial number I have recorded is 217338.)
+Soon after the introduction of the second variant frame, the safety lever was redesigned to have an offset for the checkered portion.
+I don’t know exactly when these changes were made, so I would like to hear from owners of first variant guns with high serial numbers or owners of second variant guns with low serial numbers--please include a description or preferably photographs of your gun.* (The highest first variant serial number I have recorded is 215661, while the lowest second variant serial number I have recorded is 216158.)
 Some second variant guns were marked as above but, after the company began using the name Rheinmetall, they were marked on the left side of the upper receiver as follows:

 RHEINMETALL ABT.
 SÖMMERDA